Luxury home organizers, Celia and Joti from The Savvy Space, share their tips for creating well-organised spaces.

 Start with personal space or an area where you have the most control and don’t have to worry about other people disrupting your process.
 That will make it easier to manage, which means you’re more likely to keep going and gain momentum for taking on shared spaces like the living room or kitchen.

-The first step in creating a successful organisation system is to identify your ultimate goal, either for the space or for how you want to feel in your home.
-What would your life look like if your home were organised?
+The first step in creating a successful organisation system is to identify your ultimate goal, either for space or for how you want to feel in your home.
+What would your life look like if your home were organized?
 Start by fleshing that out.
 It’s a good idea to get very specific with this.
 Once you have a clear vision of how you’d like the space to work for you, it’s so much easier to make decisions about what should be in there and what you need for it to function properly.

 Understanding how a space is used plays a big role in how it should be organised.
 We start by sketching out a blueprint so we can visualise the workflow of a space.
 Items are grouped and given ‘task zones’.
 Then we create a ‘real estate’ within those zones, dividing the items into prime and sub-prime categories.
 Once we’ve determined the ideal location, we focus on accessibility.
 In the pantry, for example, a prime category would be baking goods and the sub-categories would be flours, sugar, etc. If baking products are bountiful, we may divide it further into powders, sprinkles, etc. And, as baking items are typically not used on a daily basis, they’re placed higher up in a “lesser” convenient real estate area.